Ansari1120/Learn-TypeScript-Full-Course/README.md

 # LearnTypeScript-zero-To-hero
-this is the basis of typescript needed to know must a step by step chapter vice codes from josh goldberg book Typescript.
+this is the basis of typescript needed to know must a step by step chapter vice codes from josh goldberg book Typescript. just comment out the code and try it , practice accordingly

 -> PREREQUISITE
 node js installed